Think-N-Kreate-Ltd/AGIS-control-firmware/description.md

     - add a btn on mon-scr, which will work as pressing `*` when pressed
     - cannot focus on the btn when not in auto-ctrl
     - when auto-ctrl, the user can only focus on the btn, which can block the user from input other values
-    - nearly no extra mamory is used
+    - nearly no extra memory is used
     - the UI / text of the btn may need to change in the future (Note: text in the btn cannot scroll)

 ## feature: no limitation for user to choose drop factor